grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 #### [faust2dpf](https://github.com/travis-aaron/faust2dpf)

-This is a small project meant as a way to facilitate the creation of UIs from Faust functional programming language, through the [Distrho plugin framework](https://github.com/DISTRHO/DPF).
+This is a small project meant as a way to facilitate the creation of UIs from Faust functional programming language, through the [DISTRHO plugin framework](https://github.com/DISTRHO/DPF).

 #### [cookiecutter-dpf-faust](https://github.com/SpotlightKid/cookiecutter-dpf-faust)

-A [cookiecutter](https://github.com/cookiecutter/cookiecutter) project template for [Distrho plugin framework](https://github.com/DISTRHO/DPF) audio effect plugins using Faust for the implementation of the DSP pipeline.
+A [cookiecutter](https://github.com/cookiecutter/cookiecutter) project template for [DISTRHO plugin framework](https://github.com/DISTRHO/DPF) audio effect plugins using Faust for the implementation of the DSP pipeline.

 #### [faustmd](https://github.com/jpcima/faustmd)